 Improved environmental management activities in already transformed production and urban areas are needed to reduce impacts.
 Such improvements are critical to the success of all ecological restoration as even intact ecosystems are affected by how we live and work.
 That is, substantial improvements in the ecological sustainability of urban and production zones are needed to reduce society's impacts on biodiversity, soils, water, air quality and climate-thereby securing longer term rehabilitation and ecological restoration.
+These activities can all be aligned along a Restorative Continuum from those addressing causes only, through those repairing ecosystem functionality, to full restoration (Gann et al. 2019)

-It can be helpful to align these three broad pursuits on a spectrum of broader environmental repair (Fig 3).
-The point along that spectrum where the label 'ecological restoration' is applied is the point where an appropriate local indigenous ecosystem is adopted as a model and there is an aspiration for the site to be comprehensively restored in the long-term.
-Sound reduction of impacts and rehabilitation provide a supportive foundation for restoration.
+It can be helpful to align these three broad pursuits on a spectrum of broader environmental protection, reduced impact and repair (Figure 6).
+The point along that spectrum where the label 'ecological restoration' is applied is the point where an appropriate local native ecosystem is adopted as a model and there is an aspiration for substantial recovery of local native biodiversity in the long-term.
+Sound reduction of impacts and rehabilitation provide a supportive foundation for ecological restoration.

-Cross disciplinary skills in project design and implementation (including but not restricted to the fields of landscape architecture, engineering, agronomy and horticulture) are highly valued in the improved management of ecosystems, whether the goal is restoration, rehabilitation or reduction of impacts.
+Cross disciplinary skills in project design and implementation (including but not restricted to the fields of landscape architecture, engineering, agronomy and horticulture) are highly valued in the improved management of ecosystems, whether the goal is ecological restoration, rehabilitation or reduction of impacts and play an important role in the Restorative Continuum (Gann et al. 2019.